Learn to draw people in and move them to act

 Indeed, our old friend the inverted pyramid hasn’t fared well in recent studies.
 Research shows that the traditional news structure reduces readership, understanding, sharing, engagement and action.

-In this session, you’ll master a structure that’s been proven in the lab to grab readers’ attention, pull them through the piece and leave a lasting impression.
+In this session, you’ll learn to construct a persuasive piece using a structure that’s been proven in the lab to grab readers’ attention, pull them through the piece and leave a lasting impression.
 Specifically, you’ll learn how to:

 - Pull readers in with our checklist of good lead approaches.